Sonal-Gupta963/DIWALI-SALES-ANALYSIS/README.md

 -Matplotlib – for visualizations

--Seaborn (optional) – for advanced charts and heatmaps
+-Seaborn – for advanced charts and heatmaps

 📌 Key Analysis Performed: